Kids driving you crazy? Here are 5 parenting sanity savers

 I know many moms are about crazy from the kids being home all the time.
 Even if you work and your kids have been in activities all summer, it’s still a trying time for many moms.

 What’s fun in the beginning is now stressful.
 The kids have had too much togetherness.
 You need time to do those chores that normally get done while they are at school.
-You need a break and school’s not coming fast enough at this point.
+You need a break and the school year is not coming fast enough at this point.

 Is this your situation?